BioJulia/ProteinSecondaryStructures.jl/README.md

 where in the last example we used the broadcast operation (the dot) to obtain the result of the application of the function for the complete array of residues.

+## Note

+This is a package under early development.
+New functionality and breaking changes may occur.

 ## References

 This package is wrapper for the `stride` algorithm for secondary structure prediction.
 If this was useful, please cite: